emfcamp/badge-2024-documentation/docs/tildagon-apps/reference/ui-elements.md

         button_handler=self.select_handler)
     ```

-    To initialize the Menu use the following parameters:
+    To initialize the button display use the following parameters:

     | Parameter | Type | Description |
     | --------- | ---- | ----------- |